mravanini/mammography-workshop/README.md

 ## 4 - Front end

-After you've finished every step of Step 3 - Training, testing, and deploying the Mammography Classification model, it's time to see it in action.
+After you've finished every step of Module *3 - Training, testing, and deploying the Mammography Classification model*, it's time to see it in action.

 We will now deploy a front-end static application in order for us to test our model.